 Overall, you can’t beat EBL’s specs.
 Sure, the Panasonic eneloops and Rayovac batteries last longer, but EBL’s batteries outperform them all in energy capacity.
-On top of that, they’re very well-priced too.Learn More & Buy Now at Amazon
+On top of that, they’re also very well-priced.Learn More & Buy Now at Amazon

-Unlike AA and AAA batteries that rely on nickel-metal-hydride technology, 9 volt batteries have generally moved on to lithium-ion – and that’s a good thing.
+Unlike AA and AAA batteries that rely on nickel-metal-hydride technology, 9-volt batteries have generally moved on to lithium-ion – and that’s a good thing.
 Lithium-ion can store much more energy than NiMH and they charge more quickly as well.
-It’s really a plus-plus situation.
+It’s a plus-plus situation.

 Bonai’s 9V Li-ion Batteries are our top pick for rechargeable 9 volts.
-Each battery stores 600mAh of energy –the same as most non-rechargeable 9v battery – and can be recharged 1,200 times.
+Each battery stores 600mAh of energy –the same as most non-rechargeable 9v batteries – and can be recharged 1,200 times.

 Buyers claim these Bonai batteries are better performing than other rechargeable 9v batteries out there and last much longer.
 The only real issue is their size, as their dimensions are just a tad larger than typical non-rechargeable alkaline 9v batteries.